Azure/azure-quickstart-templates/quickstarts/microsoft.netapp/anf-sap-hana/anf-sap-hana-crr-storage/README.md

 Note: For Data backup and Log backup volumes, user will have an option to choose between nfsv3 or nfsv41.
 However, for Data, Log and Shared volume default will be nfsv41.

 ## Deployment steps

 You can click the **Deploy to Azure** button at the beginning of this document.
-To learn more about how to deploy the template, see the [quickstart](https://docs.microsoft.com/en-us/azure/azure-netapp-files/application-volume-group-introduction) article.
+To learn more about how to deploy the template, see the [quickstart](https://docs.microsoft.com/azure/azure-netapp-files/application-volume-group-introduction) article.

-`Tags:Microsoft.NetApp/netAppAccounts/volumeGroups,Microsoft.Network/virtualNetworks,Microsoft.NetApp/netAppAccounts,Microsoft.NetApp/netAppAccounts/capacityPools,Microsoft.NetApp/netAppAccounts/capacityPools/volumes,Microsoft.Compute/proximityPlacementGroups,Microsoft.Compute/availabilitySets,Microsoft.Network/networkInterfaces,Microsoft.Compute/virtualMachines`
+`Tags: Microsoft.NetApp/netAppAccounts/volumeGroups, Microsoft.Network/virtualNetworks, Microsoft.NetApp/netAppAccounts, Microsoft.NetApp/netAppAccounts/capacityPools, Microsoft.NetApp/netAppAccounts/capacityPools/volumes, Microsoft.Compute/proximityPlacementGroups, Microsoft.Compute/availabilitySets, Microsoft.Network/networkInterfaces, Microsoft.Compute/virtualMachines`